shentufoundation/mainnet/shentu-2.2/upgrades/README.md

  Make sure you do <b>NOT</b> perform `shentud tendermint unsafe-reset-all`, or delete the data directory, as it will require you to sync from the beginning of shentu-2.2 network.
 The above steps are sufficient to perform this upgrade.

  You can find the release notes and built binaries here: https://github.com/shentufoundation/shentu/releases/download/v2.7.0/shentud_2.7.0_linux_amd64

+# v2.7.1 upgrade

+This upgrade operation should be a binary replacement without a chain-halt.
+Here are what you need to do:

+ 1. Stop the running shentud daemon
+ 2. Replace the running binary with the v2.7.1 version
+ 3. Restart the shentud daemon with the new binary

+ Make sure you do <b>NOT</b> perform `shentud tendermint unsafe-reset-all`, or delete the data directory, as it will require you to sync from the beginning of shentu-2.2 network.
+The above steps are sufficient to perform this upgrade.

+ You can find the release notes and built binaries here: https://github.com/shentufoundation/shentu/releases/download/v2.7.1/shentud_2.7.1_linux_amd64